Jiamir/AI-Voice-Cloning-Lip-Sync-System/model/Wav2Lip/wav2lip.md

-# 🗣️ Wav2Lip – Model Overview & Checkpoints
+# 🗣️ Wav2Lip – Model Overview & Logic

 ### What is Wav2Lip?